becavin-lab/rap-e4-war-export/README.md

 !!
 This tool has been tested on Apache Tomcat 8 and 9, running on JavaSE 11 !!
 On recent JavaSE (17), I was experiencing access problem to the OSGI platform.
 So try it at your own risk.

-For test purpose, **rap-e4-demo.war** is provided at the root of the git directory.
+For test purpose, **rap-e4-demo.war** is provided at the root of the git folder.

 9 - Congrats !!!